modularml/max/examples/inference/bert-python-torchscript/README.md

     Usage: `python3 download-model.py --text=<masked text>`.

 - `simple-inference.py`
-    Classifies example input image using the MAX Engine.
-The script prepares an example input, executes the model, and generates the resultant classification output.
+    Classifies example input text using the MAX Engine.
+The script prepares an example input, executes the model, and generates the classification result.

     You can use the `--text` CLI flag to specify an input sentence.
     For example, `python3 simple-inference.py --text "There are many exciting developments in the field of AI Infrastructure!"`

+- `triton-inference.py`
+    Classifies example input text using the MAX Serving.
+The script launches a Triton container, prepares an example input, executes the model by calling HTTP inference endpoint, and returns the classification result.

+    You can use the `--input` CLI flag to specify an input example.
+    For example, `python3 triton-inference.py --input="There are many exciting developments in the field of AI Infrastructure!"`.